Phase 1: Preparing your move to Munich

 • Civil Servants' Flats (Staatsbedienstetenwohnungen): All employees of the Free State of Bavaria have the opportunity to apply for a civil servants' flats from the Wohnungsfürsorgestelle des Landesamtes für Finanzen.
 For more information on this option, please refer to their website or contact LMU Gateway.

-• If you are a visiting fellow or a postdoc staying in Munich for a set period of time you can additionally get support in finding accommodation through the LMU Gateway Accommodation Service.
+• If you are an international professor, postdoc or doctoral candidate staying in Munich for a set period of time you can additionally get support in finding accommodation through the LMU Gateway Accommodation Service.
 In order to register for this service, please fill out the application form.
-In this form you can also indicate if you are interested in an apartment at the IBZ (Internationales Begegnungszentrum der Wissenschaft).

 When starting your search for accommodation, give some thought to your individual search criteria.
 Are you looking for an apartment or a house, furnished or unfurnished, temporary or long-term or a room within a shared flat?
 What is your maximum price range, your desired location and what other additional aspects are important to you?